JackLicc/hyperwaiver.docker/README.md

-# trustwaiver.docker
+# hyperwaiver.docker
-docker for trustwaiver
+docker for hyperwaiver